dallenpyrah/ContextualMocker/.roo/rules/rules.md

 ## After each feature implementation or subtask completion:

+- Add tests for the new feature or subtask.
 - Update the CHANGELOG.md with the changes made.
 - Update the docs/DESIGN.md with any new features or changes.
 - Update the docs/IMPLEMENTATION_PLAN.md with any new features or changes.